arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ### Multi-Protocol Arduino (M4) Application

-For full Arduino scripts please refer to the files found inside [compressed file](assets/Multi_Protocol_Gateway_X8.zip).
+For the full Arduino scripts please refer to the files found inside [this compressed file](assets/Multi_Protocol_Gateway_X8.zip).

-The sketch for Arduino layer that will help us retrieve the data in between Arduino and Linux layer is as follows.
+The following sketch is for the Arduino layer that will help us retrieve the data in between Arduino and Linux layer.

 ```
 # Arduino side sketch